kavindaperera/pump-it-up-170446l/README.md

 - Parameters with best scores where used on the final model.

 #### Feature Importance
-- Feature importance checked and used to improve the model.
+- Feature importance was checked and used to improve the model.
 Some features with low scores were removed.
-- Dimentionaly Reduction was not a huge concern, since the dataset is of reasonable size.
+- Dimensionality reduction was not a huge concern, since the dataset is of reasonable size.

 ## Submissions